 In 1961, Morocco took advantage of the admission of Mauritania as a full-fledged member of the United Nations, to further raise the question of the occupation of the southern territory by Spain.

-During this period when the General Assembly was urging Spain to abide by the provisions of Resolutions 1514 and 1541 and end its presence in southern Morocco, in no moment was the solution envisaged by the UN body to dissociate the question of the Sahara from the question of Sidi Ifni or to hold a referendum of self-determination to determine the fate of the territory.
+During this period when the General Assembly was urging Spain to abide by the provisions of Resolutions 1514 and 1541 and end its presence in southern Morocco, in no moment was the solution envisaged by the UN body to dissociate the question of the Western Sahara from the question of Sidi Ifni or to hold a referendum of self-determination to determine the fate of the territory.

-Accordingly, up until June 1966, all the resolutions related to the territorial dispute between Morocco and Spain included Sidi Ifni and the Sahara in the same package.
+Accordingly, up until June 1966, all the resolutions related to the territorial dispute between Morocco and Spain included Sidi Ifni and the Western Sahara in the same package.

-In that year, however, an uncalculated step by Moroccan diplomacy would cause the United Nations to conceive of a solution for the Sahara issue only from the perspective of holding a referendum for self-determination.
+In that year, however, an uncalculated step by Moroccan diplomacy would cause the United Nations to conceive of a solution for the Western Sahara only from the perspective of holding a referendum for self-determination.
 It was a mistake for which Morocco would pay dearly in the decades to come.

-While Morocco was struggling to recover its sovereignty over the Sahara and Sidi Ifni, it was also laying claim to the enclaves of Sebta and Melillia, in northern Morocco, which to this day are still under Spanish sovereignty.
+While Morocco was struggling to recover its sovereignty over the Western Sahara and Sidi Ifni, it was also laying claim to the enclaves of Sebta and Melillia, in northern Morocco, which to this day are still under Spanish sovereignty.

-In the face of the dilatory posture of Spanish authorities and their reluctance to address these issues at the same time, coupled by Morocco’s relative weakness having only recently achieved independence, the authorities of the later decided to acquiesce to Spanish demands to dissociate the two southern territories, namely Sidi Ifni and the Sahara.
+In the face of the dilatory posture of Spanish authorities and their reluctance to address these issues at the same time, coupled by Morocco’s relative weakness having only recently achieved independence, the authorities of the later decided to acquiesce to Spanish demands to dissociate the two southern territories, namely Sidi Ifni and the western Sahara.

 As a result, and since the territory of Sidi Ifni had no strategic importance in the eyes of Spanish leaders, Morocco and Spain reached an agreement on 4 January 1969, known as the Fez Agreement.
 In accordance with this agreement, Spain returned Sidi Ifni to Morocco’s sovereignty.

-Beginning in June 1966, the Fourth Committee of the United Nations General Assembly adopted a series of resolutions that urged Spain to take the necessary steps in order to hold a referendum of self-determination in the Sahara.
+Beginning in June 1966, the Fourth Committee of the United Nations General Assembly adopted a series of resolutions that urged Spain to take the necessary steps in order to hold a referendum of self-determination in the Western Sahara.
 In principle, this popular consultation was supposed to take place by the end of 1967.
 The first resolution adopted, in this regard, was resolution 2229 (XX) of 20 December 1966, followed, by resolutions 2354 (XXII) of 10 December 1967, 2428 (XXIII) of 18 December 1968, 2621 (XXV) of 14 October 1970 and resolution 2711 (XXV) of 14 December 1970.

 In spite of these resolutions, Spanish leaders did not show any interest in being responsive to the calls addressed to them by the General assembly.
 Rather, Spain sought to keep the territory under its sovereignty or, in case it could not achieve this objective, to create a satellite entity under its influence.

 One of the first measures Madrid adopted to reach that goal was the creation of an assembly (Djemaa), supposedly representative of the population living in the territory.
 The members of this assembly were chosen depending on the degree of their allegiance to Spain.
 Immediately after the creation of this “representative” body, some of its members rushed to express their attachment to the presence of Spain in Western Sahara.
-As American Scholar Paul Rockower put it “the creation of the Djemaa was an attempt by Spain to silence its critics and give the appearance that the Sahara was progressing towards self-rule.”
+As American Scholar Paul Rockower put it “the creation of the Djemaa was an attempt by Spain to silence its critics and give the appearance that the Western Sahara was progressing towards self-rule.”

 Morocco’s short-lived alliance with Algeria and Mauritania